19 Trailblazing Female Travelers Share Their Best Advice for Women Who Want to See the World

 Related: Women Helped Build the Airline Industry — Why Aren’t There More Female Pilots and CEOs?

-Rosewood Hotels CEO Sonia Cheng agrees that there is plenty more work to be done to better satisfy the needs of women travelers, and has made it her personal mission.
+Rosewood Hotels CEO Sonia Cheng agrees that there is plenty more work to be done to better satisfy the needs of women travelers, and she's made that her personal mission.
 “I try to look at the changing lifestyles of our female generation today and respond thoughtfully with new service offerings and propositions that really do respond to our new priorities in our busy lives.”
-In addition to a rise in solo travel, she's seen a recent influx of women traveling together, which inspired her to launch the #RosewoodGirlfriends campaign last year, an initiative that celebrates lifelong female friendships and the ways in which they can be enriched by travel.

 Related:These 'Feminist City Guides' Will Steer You Toward Female-led Businesses Around the Globe